mwdoyle-sfu/WalkingGroupApp/README.md

      action, is sufficient for granting all required permissions) then the server completes the requested change without generating a permission request or asking anyone (even the current user) for permission.

-EDGE CASES:
-Q. What happens to pending requests once the last user is removed from monitoring a user?
-   (i.e., what if you had a 'parent' when the request was generated, but now you don't anymore?)
--> The list of who can approve/reject a request is fixed at the time the request is made.
-   Therefore, the user will still see the requests made before they stopped monitoring the user.

-Q. Won't this make it hard to test?
--> Yes!
-   So there will be a special permission-override header on the HTTP messages to the server which tells the server when to ask users for permission.
-This permission-override will be enabled by default so that existing app functionality does not break.
-When your app wants to begin triggering permission requests, you can explicitly disable the override by sending the required header to enable permissions.

-   (Note that such a header would normally never be allowed on a production server; this is only for our testing.
-Expected use of this override header is that once your app supports permissions you start sending the header on every message to the server to enable permissions.
-Your final submission for iteration 3 must send the "enable permissions" header on every message.)